 Pursuant to sections L. 13 G and L. 47 AA of the FBTP, the taxpayer is required to provide to the FTA a copy of its "dematerialised accounting files" (fichier des écritures comptables, FEC).
 The FTA may conduct any sorting operations, and are allowed to request additional information, justifications or clarifications to characterise anomalies detected.

 The FTA may follow two different routes to reassess a taxpayer’s taxable basis, either through an adversarial adjustment procedural or, under certain circumstances, through a unilateral adjustment procedure (see 3.1 Administrative Claim Phase).

-According to the 2018 statistics booklet (Cahier Statistiques 2018 – Direction Générale des Finances Publiques) of the General Directorate of Public Finance (DGFIP), the taxes that give rise to the most tax controversies and the values (net values in 2018) involved are summarised below:
+According to the 2019 statistics booklet (Cahier Statistiques 2019 – Direction Générale des Finances Publiques) of the General Directorate of Public Finance (DGFIP), the taxes that give rise to the most tax controversies and the values (net values in 2019) involved are:

-Tax controversy can be mitigated by being prepared in advance (ie, by having reviewed the documentation that needs to be made available to the FTA or that could be requested by the tax auditor at any time (eg, transfer pricing documentation, FEC files, documentation supporting transactions, including archives).
+Tax controversy can be mitigated by being prepared in advance (ie, by having reviewed the documentation that needs to be made available to the FTA or that could be requested by the tax auditor at any time, for example, transfer pricing documentation, FEC files and documentation supporting transactions, including archives).

 Several of the EU's recent measures were transposed into domestic law to combat tax avoidance.

 The Finance Act for 2019 transposed the Anti-Tax Avoidance Directive (ATAD) 2016/1164/EU dated 12 July 2016 on interest limitation rules.
 It creates a new general mechanism for limiting net financial expenses and provides for specific rules depending on whether or not the company or tax group is thinly capitalised.